ricardorauber/RestService/README.md

 #### String Value

 When you receive a response from the server, it comes with a `Data?` body.
-If you want to convert it to a string value, just need to use the method and optionally giving a string endecoder:
+If you want to convert it to a string value, just need to use the method and optionally giving a string encoder:

 ```swift
 service.json(